diogodiasgrilo/diogodiasgrilo/README.md

 - 🔭 I’m currently a student at 42 Lisbon.

-- 🌱 I’m currently learning C, C++, and Python.
+- 🌱 I’m currently studying C, C++, and Python.

 - 📫 How to reach me: diogodiasgrilo@gmail.com